emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Merchandise Planning for An Online Apparel Retailer.md

 Once in the Women's Apparel department, the customer proceeds to the next level of the merchandise hierarchy which is classification.

-We classify products based on body coverage, tops, bottoms, and dresses.
+XYZ classifies products based on body coverage; tops, bottoms, and dresses.

 Figure 2 shows an example for jeans.
 Merchandise category is an assortment of items that customers see as substitutes for each other.